 I love teaching, especially when the class is going well.
 I am disappointed if there is a problem in the classroom - particularly one that I could remedy - but nobody has shared it with me.
-Please give me feedback of the course, whether positive or negative, on your learning experience in this class.
+Please give me feedback before the end of the block week, whether positive or negative, on your learning experience in this class.
 If there is some aspect of the class that you do not appreciate (and which you think could be improved) or that you appreciate (and which you think there could be more of), please bring this issue to my attention as soon as possible.
+You can do so either by speaking to me directly or by relaying the issue through the class teaching assistant.
 I guarantee that you will find a sympathetic ear, that I will be very grateful to you for bringing the issue to my attention.
 I cannot guarantee that I will satisfy all of your suggestions as I have learned that responding to certain suggestions to satisfy a few students can end up frustrating many more.
 I do guarantee, however, that I will make every effort to take your concern seriously, and to do whatever I can to address it.